Originally posted as a two part series on the Worldwatch Institute’s Nourishing the Planet blog.

 Part II: Farming on the Urban Fringe

 We met Mary Matou–and a group of about 20 urban farmers–on a farm across from Kibera, a slum of nearly one million people that live on just ten hectares of land in Nairobi.
 Dressed in a skirt and rubber muck boot, Mrs. Matou has farmed the land here for nearly two decades.
 She and the other farmers–more women than men–don’t own the land where they grow spinach, kale, spider plant, squash, amaranth, and other vegetables.
-Instead the land is owned by the Kenyan Social Security Administration, which has allowed the farmers to farm the land through an informal arrangement; in other words, the farmers have no legal right to the land (see Urban Farming in Kibera: Land Tenure).
+Instead the land is owned by the Kenyan Social Security Administration, which has allowed the farmers to farm the land through an informal arrangement; in other words, the farmers have no legal right to the land.
 They’ve been forced to stop farming more than once over the years, and although they’re getting harassed less frequently, they still face challenges.

 About a year ago, the city forced them to stop using wastewater (sewage from an underground pipe they tapped into) to both irrigate and fertilize their crops.
 Although wastewater can carry a number of risks, including pathogens and contamination from heavy metals, it also provides a rich–and free–source of fertilizer to farmers who don’t have the money to buy expensive store-bought fertilizer and other inputs.
 And because of longer periods of drought (likely a result of climate change) in sub-Saharan Africa, the farmers didn’t have to depend on rainfall to water their crops.

 But even with the loss of their main water supply and nutrient sources, Mrs. Matou and the other farmers are continuing to come up with innovative ways of raising food–and incomes–on the farm.